 How do you tell which Windows you have?
 The answer to this question is not rocket science.
 It is not even a complicated thing to do.
 However, it is a question you may have to answer so that you receive technical support with a problem you have.
 If you have handled Windows devices before, the answer is only a couple of clicks away.
 On the other hand, if you are like our parents, you may call your children or friends at 8 AM to ask them how to do it.
-This tutorial is mainly for everyone who wants to save the cost of a call and find out what version of Windows they have on their own.
+This tutorial is aimed at those who want to save the cost of a call and discover how to check what Windows they have on their own.
 Let’s get started: